 Every baby is different, so if a vented bottle doesn’t suit your little one, try with one of the following features that might help.

 Nipples come in various shapes and sizes.
 Some are more suitable for babies who also breastfeed, others for those who are exclusively bottle-fed.
 But there is no general rule.
 You have to observe your baby and figure out which one suits your baby’s needs the most.

 The Nipple Flow:

-If the milk flow is too slow for the baby, she will trying too hard to such enough of it and might ingest more air.
+If the milk flow is too slow for the baby, she will try too hard to such enough of it and might ingest more air.
 Your job is finding the balance between sufficient milk intake, which is, at the same time, not too fast to upset the baby’s tummy.

 The Nipple Valve:

 Nipples with a valve are also called anti-vacuum or vented nipples.
 They have a small hole or vent, which prevents the vacuum in the bottle.
-They let the air out of the bottle, and as such, prevents air bubble formation.
+They let the air out of the bottle, and as such, prevent air bubble formation.
 Basically, they work in the same principle as vented baby bottles.